Tiger Woods 'very pleased' with Honda Classic showing

 Tiger Woods declared himself "very pleased" after ending the Honda Classic at level par courtesy of a final-round 70 at PGA National's Champion course.

-A second double-bogey of the week on the par-three 15th, where he found water, ended Woods' faint hopes of posting a potential winning total and he dropped a further shot on 16 before finishing with successive pars.
+A second double-bogey of the week on the par-3 15th, where he found water, ended Woods' faint hopes of posting a potential winning total and he dropped a further shot on No. 16 before finishing with successive pars.

 Nevertheless, Woods — who topped the proximity-to-the-hole rankings at the end of his round — was able to reflect positively on his week's work.